-According to the definition of Guidelines for Seismic Evaluation and Design of Petrochemical Facilities (ASCE, 1997), industrial components are to be divided in building-like and non-building-like structures.
-The majority of structures found in petrochemical facilities are non-building-like.
+According to the definition of Guidelines for Seismic Evaluation and Design of Petrochemical Facilities [ASCE, 1997], components are to be divided in building-like and non-building-like structures.
+The majority of structures found in petrochemical facilities are non-building-like structures.

-Building-like structures are pipe ways and support systems while non-building-like are basically vessels and tanks.
+Building-like structures are pipeways and support systems while non-building-like are basically vessels and tanks.
 The latter are generally made of steel and are highly standardised components.
-They can experience failure with loss of content during earthquakes, as demonstrated by post-event surveys.

-Sometimes failure of storage tanks caused disastrous consequences as fires causing extended damages in the 1964 Niigata and 1991 Costa Rica Earthquakes and polluted waterways in the 1978 earthquake in Sendai Japan.
-Often refineries and deposits are located near seaports due to the mainstream oil transportation practice that is by sea, thus pollution of marine environment can occur.
+They can experience failure with a loss of content during earthquakes, as demonstrated by post-event surveys.
+Sometimes failure of storage tanks resulted in fires causing disastrous consequences in the 1964 Niigata and 1991 Costa Rica Earthquakes.
+It has caused polluted waterways in the 1978 earthquake in Sendai, Japan.
+Often refineries and deposits are located near seaports due to the mainstream oil transportation practice that is by sea, thus pollution of marine environment is common.
 Hazardous tanks systems are also present in the main airport infrastructures.

-Welded on grade steel tanks for oil storage can experience anchor failures or large differential settlements due to foundation failure, excessive tensile hoop tension in the shell or connecting pipes failure due to large vertical or horizontal displacements if base uplifting or sliding occurs.
-All those failure modes can trigger loss of content (Salzano et al. 2003).
-However post-earthquake damage observations show that a very common type of failure is represented by the so-called elephant foot buckling.
-It is caused by the large overturning base moment due to the impulsive and convective liquid loading on the tank wall during the ground shaking.
+Welding on grade steel tanks for oil storage can experience anchor failures or large differential settlements due to foundation failure, excessive tensile hoop tension in the shell or connecting pipes failure due to large vertical or horizontal displacements if the base uplifting or sliding occurs.
+All those failure modes can trigger a loss of content [Salzano et al., 2003].
+However post-earthquake damage observations show a very common type of failure that is known as elephant foot buckling.
+This is caused by the large overturning base moments resulting from the impulsive and convective liquid loading on the tank wall during an earthquake (e.g. sloshing).

-The high vertical compressive stresses, which develop in the shell, may cause buckling of the shell with a typical shape (NIST GCR 97-720/730 1997).
+The high vertical compressive stresses, which develop in the shell, may cause buckling of the shell with a typical shape [NIST GCR 97-720/730, 1997].
 Severity of buckling mainly depends on filling level and ground/anchoring conditions at the time of earthquake as the intensity of structural actions during the dynamic motion depends on hydrostatic and hydrodynamic pressures.
-However, buckling of the shell and large displacements due to sliding can be assumed as main damage mechanisms.
-According to the probabilistic framework, filling level and tank-ground friction factor are assumed as epistemic variables in the response while materials/local parameters are considered as randomness sources for the capacity.
+However, buckling of the shell and large displacements due to sliding can be assumed as the main damage mechanisms.
+According to the probabilistic framework, filling level and tank-ground friction factor are assumed as epistemic variables in the response while materials/local parameters are considered as randomness sources in the capacity.

+3.1.
 Dynamic behaviour and capacity formulation

-International standards (API 620-650 1998; Bandyopadhyay 1995) provide simplified procedures to design the thickness of the shell under static loads while the other component dimensions are just chosen in tabled ranges.
-Other codes (Eurocode 8 2000) suggest more refined seismic analysis, but existing structures have been often designed without any consideration of lateral seismic loads or according to simplified relationships between seismic actions and axial stress acting on the shell.
+International standards [API 620-650, 1998; Bandyopadhyay, 1995] provide simplified procedures to design the thickness of the shell under static loads while the other component dimensions are just chosen in tabled ranges.
+Other codes [Eurocode 8, 2000] suggest more refined seismic analysis, but existing structures have often been designed without any consideration of lateral seismic loads or according to simplified relationships between seismic actions and axial stress acting on the shell.

 Dynamic behaviour of this type of structure is governed by fluid/structure interaction.
-Liquid mass can be divided into two oscillating fractions corresponding to the sloshing motion (i.e. liquid below the free surface) with a different period respect to the impulsive motion which is corresponding to deeper liquid (Malhotra, 2000).
+Liquid mass can be divided into two oscillating fractions corresponding to the sloshing motion (i.e. liquid below the free surface) with a different period with respect to the impulsive motion which is corresponding to deeper liquid [Malhotra, 2000.
 Convective and impulsive masses and their centre of gravity positions are dependent on the geometry of the tank.
-Since the height to be considered is the effective liquid filling level the structural parameters affecting the structural dynamic response (\overline{X} vector) can be listed as follows: (1) content depth over radius; (2) friction coefficient between bottom plate and grade of unanchored tanks.
+Since the height to be considered is the effective liquid filling level the structural parameters affecting the structural dynamic response ( $\bar{X}$ vector) can be listed as follows: (1) content depth over radius; (2) friction coefficient between bottom plate and grade of unanchored tanks.